PraveenRDev/angular-sr-interview-task/README.md

 # Requirements

 - Create an input field that queries from a public api.
-- The api should be called 2.5 seconds after the last keystroke in the input field. (debounce)
+- The api should be called 2.5 seconds after the last keystroke in the input field.
-- Only search if the search text is at least 2 characters.  (filter)
+- Only search if the search text is at least 2 characters.
-- Prevent duplicate api calls from the last search string. (distinctUntilChanges)
+- Prevent duplicate api calls from the last search string.
-- Cancel pending API calls when new search starts. (switchMap)
+- Cancel pending API calls when new search starts.
-- Take only first 12 results from API response. (take)
+- Take only first 12 results from API response.
 - Render a grid of cards with api results that contains image, breed name, breed description (4 tiles per row).
-- Add a button to remove the card from the grid. (new requirement)
+- Add a button to remove the card from the grid.

 - BONUS: Prevent repeated API calls for duplicate search strings by rendering from cached list.

 # Notes